HuNavSim: A ROS 2 Human Navigation Simulator for Benchmarking Human-Aware Robot Navigation: Navigation evaluation

 \section{Navigation evaluation}

-With the aim of tackling the problem of selecting the best metrics for evaluation of the human-aware navigation, we decided to maintain the evaluation system as open as possible.
+With the aim of tackling the problem of selecting the best metrics for evaluation of the human-aware navigation, we decided to keep the evaluation system as open as possible.

 First, we reviewed the literature in order to collect most of the metrics applied to the issue.
 Then, we let the user select the metrics to be computed for each simulation.
-Finally, the system also permits to easily add new metrics to the evaluation.
-The input of all the metric functions are two arrays with the poses, velocities, and other data of the \textit{HuNavSim} agents and the robot for each time step.
+Finally, the system also allows for the easy addition of new metrics to the evaluation.
+The input of all the metric functions consists of two arrays with the poses, velocities, and other data of the \textit{HuNavSim} agents and the robot for each time step.

 Besides the computation of the metrics for all the agents in the scenario, the evaluator also performs the calculation regarding the particular behavior of the agents.
-This way, we can obtain interesting metrics for the situations in which the agents show a specific behavior to the presence of the robot.
+In this way we can obtain interesting metrics for the situations in which the agents show a specific behavior to the presence of the robot.

+The main objective here is to validate the usefulness of HuNavSim for comparing planners under the given model.
+The main contribution is the possibility of including individualized behaviors, which therefore allows one to evaluate the same planners in a wider range of situations.

-Thus, \textit{HuNavSim} presents a reliable and flexible evaluation system in contrast with the fixed evaluation systems found in the literature.
+Thus, \textit{HuNavSim} presents a reliable and flexible evaluation system in contrast to the fixed evaluation systems currently found in the literature.